 There are several blogging platforms out there from traditional mainstays Blogger and Wordpress to relative upstarts Tumblr, Squarespace and Ghost – or if you're feeling bold and know your code you can create your blog from scratch.
 Which platform you choose will very much depend on what you're most comfortable using, how involved you want to be with the creation process, and what you plan to put on it.

-The good news is that most of these platforms are either free or have a trial session so you can give it a whirl and see if it suits you.
+The good news is that most of these are either free blog platforms or have a trial session so you can give it a whirl and see if it suits you.

 02. Decide upon content